 Microsoft Teams gives educators a lot of flexibility when it comes to establishing classroom norms and setting up communication in the classroom.
 Teachers can decide how they want to organize their teams.
 This could include different class periods or special projects students are working on during the school year.
 They can even invite other members of their school (or district) to join a team.

 With Microsoft Teams, students and teachers can manage projects, tasks, and content.
 The applications you use every day are all available in one spot.
 This increases the efficiency and quality of communication throughout the school day.
 Real-time information comes through to both students and teachers through asynchronous team conversations and scheduled meetings that teachers can moderate.
-Since it is integrated with Office 365, users can easily access tools like Word, Excel, PowerPoint, and OneNote Class Notebook.
+Since it is integrated with Microsoft 365, users can easily access tools like Word, Excel, PowerPoint, and OneNote Class Notebook.
 You can add apps like Flipgrid (Microsoft now owns this!), Planner and Forms to the list as well.

 The Different Types of Teams